pdbradley/pdbradley.github.io/_posts/2015-11-01-finding-records-with-no-associated-records-via-has-many-through-in-rails-4.md

 {% highlight ruby %}
 SELECT "students"."id" AS t0_r0, "students"."name" AS t0_r1, "students"."created_at" AS t0_r2, "students"."updated_at" AS t0_r3, "teachers"."id" AS t1_r0, "teachers"."name" AS t1_r1, "teachers"."created_at" AS t1_r2, "teachers"."updated_at" AS t1_r3 FROM "students" LEFT OUTER JOIN "enrollments" ON "enrollments"."student_id" = "students"."id" LEFT OUTER JOIN "class_sessions" ON "class_sessions"."id" = "enrollments"."class_session_id" LEFT OUTER JOIN "timeslots" ON "timeslots"."class_session_id" = "class_sessions"."id" LEFT OUTER JOIN "teachers" ON "teachers"."id" = "timeslots"."teacher_id" WHERE "teachers"."id" IS NULL
 {% endhighlight %}

+Yep so that's one way to look for unassociated primary records.
+If anyone has a better way or thinks I've said something stupid, let me know!
+I'm always ready to level up.